cherche/joemat-interface/README.md

 #### Functionality available in the interface
 The following four functions are available:
 * `clib.joemat.getLieAlgebraBasis(str) -> str`
-* `clib.joemat.getLieAlgebraDim(str) -> int`
+* `clib.joemat.getLieAlgebraDim(str) -> num`
 * `clib.joemat.getLieAlgebraCentralizer(str) -> str`
 * `clib.joemat.getLieAlgebraNormalizer(str) -> str`

-Below is an example use case may be where one wishes both to determine the size of the centralizer but also print out a basis.
+Below is an example which determines the size of the centralizer and also prints out a basis.
 ```m
 # Matrix sequence of generators
 # (a MATLAB array of matrices) is provided